magao-x/handbook/handling/telescope_install.rst

 -------------

--  Lower table legs onto the casters by turning the 16 leveling bolts, and remove the metal pads
+-  Lower table legs onto the casters by turning the 16 leveling bolts, and remove the 12 metal pads

 -  Roll the instrument out of the cleanroom

    **NOTE:** At least 4 people required, 2 to push, 2 to hold the cleanroom sides open

+   **CAUTION:** only push on the legs, not the table itself

 -  Continue rolling the instrument through the garage door into the unpacking area